Tourists head back to Kenya in record numbers

 "I passionately feel that we cannot ignore Africa.
 Africa is where the future of tourism is and arrivals, because the middle class is growing, the wealth of the world is going to be in Africa.
 We need to prepare to market these areas."

-Balala said he was encouraging airlines to start direct routes to the port city of Mombasa, where he hopes a convention centre will be ready by the end of 2012 after Bamburi Cement, (BAMB.NR), a unit of France's Lafarge LAFP.PA donated a 15-acre plot of land by the coast.
+Balala said he was encouraging airlines to start direct routes to the port city of Mombasa, where he hopes a convention center will be ready by the end of 2012 after Bamburi Cement,, a unit of France's Lafarge donated a 15-acre plot of land by the coast.

 Business arrivals amounted to 14 percent of arrivals through Kenya's airport in the first half of 2011 and is seen as growing with more business conferences choosing Mombasa as their venues.